 The complete provisions dealing with the use of regulated refrigerants (and halons) are contained in the Ozone Depleting Substances Act (Chapter 080) and the accompanying Ozone Depleting Substances and Other Halocarbons Regulation 103/94.
-Copies of the legislation and information on other ozone-depleting substances not covered may be obtained from MOPIA or the Government of Manitoba website:
+Copies of the legislation and information on other ozone depleting substances not covered may be obtained from MOPIA or the Government of Manitoba website: web2.gov.mb.ca/laws/index.php

 Note that the certificate course is in no way to be construed as certification or a license of competency to repair / service refrigeration and air conditioning or fire suppression equipment.
-The trained service technician certification demonstrates accreditation in understanding provincial legislation (Manitoba Ozone Depleting Substances Act and Regulation) and environmental awareness.
+The certification only demonstrates accreditation in understanding provincial legislation (Manitoba Ozone Depleting Substances Act and Regulation) and environmental awareness.